opendevstack/opendevstack.github.io/doc/development-guide.md

 * Before you make a bigger change, open a ticket first and discuss what you want to do before you actually do it.
-* Add the ticket to the [ODS project](https://github.com/orgs/opendevstack/projects), so we can track it.
 * Explain why this change is necessary / benefitial.
 * Ensure to follow the guide above - branches containing unrelated commits or features targeting release branches etc. will not be approved.